sassdawe/hnd3884.github.io/_posts/en.md

 }
 ```

-The code related to session state in Sharepoint.
-This is a mechanism to store the state of an object in the sharepoint, that state can be a file, an image, ... or specifically in this case a ChartImageSessionBlock object after serializing.
+The code relates to session state in Sharepoint.
+This is a mechanism to store the state of an object in the sharepoint, that state can be a file, an image, ... or specifically in this case a serialized ChartImageSessionBlock object.
 These states will be stored in the database as binary data and mapped to a session key.
 So to exploit this error we need to control the binary data in the database, then through the loadChartImage function to deserialize an arbitrary object.
-Using the Burp Suite tool during debugging we will get a request to trigger vulnerability.
+By using the Burp Suite tool during debugging we can get a request to trigger vulnerability.

 ```
 GET /_layouts/15/Chart/WebUI/Controls/ChartPreviewImage.aspx?sk=5264ebfb259840faa703bdbc976e069b_74929f85360d499d9f1d4f337bf49300&hash=2551012 HTTP/1.1